CURIOUSER005/openmp_basic_programs/README.md

 # Requirement

 ## gcc compiler
-Most of linux distribution has gcc preinstalled.
+Most of linux distribution has gcc preinstalled.<br/>
+You should also need <b>omp.h</b>  header file.

 # How to use
 for linux